 The rise of the Metaverse will further spur the use of digital avatars.
 Fashion retailers can take advantage of this trend by offering digital accessories and digital clothing that these avatars can use.

 Mainstream use of NFTs still in contention

-This year, the demand for non-fungible tokens (NFTs) went mainstream with the increased popularity of the Metaverse.
+In 2022, the demand for non-fungible tokens (NFTs) went mainstream with the increased popularity of the Metaverse.
 This was further boosted by Facebook’s rebranding as Meta.
 Many independent artists and digital creators welcomed this revolutionary form of compensation for their work.
 Also, in 2022, Meta began NFT sharing and selling trials on Facebook and Instagram among a small group of US-based users.

 However, much debate remains on the use and nature of NFTs.
 Among the criticisms for its use are its significant environmental impact, unreliability, lack of regulations, and volatile nature.
 Still, brands engaged in social commerce and eCommerce should look deeper into how NFTs can potentially benefit them in the emerging creative economy and digital ecosystem.

 As a new form of social commerce, NFTs can empower creators, collectors, and small businesses alike.
 Before you dive into it though, make sure to exercise due diligence.
 Identify your potential use cases, assess risks, and determine if NFTs can add true, long-term value to your business.